dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

  lb model
  ```

 The generator will prompt for a model name.
-Enter Artists.
+Enter `Artists`.
 It will ask if you want to attach the model to any data sources that have already been defined.
 Select `db (memory)` as the datasource.
 It will prompt for the base class.
 Select `PersistedModel`.

-PersistedModel is the base object for all models connected to a persistent data source such as a database.
+`PersistedModel` is the base object for all models connected to a persistent data source such as a database.

 One of the powerful advantages of LoopBack is that it automatically generates a REST API for your model.
 The generator will ask whether you want to expose this REST API.

-Hit Enter again to accept the default and expose the Artists model via REST.
+Hit Enter again to accept the default and expose the `Artists` model via REST.

 You will be asked to enter a Custom plural form.
-Press Enter to accept the default plural form.
+Press `Enter` to accept the default plural form.

 Next, you’ll be asked whether you want to create the model on the server only or in the /common directory, where it can potentially be used by both server and client LoopBack APIs.
 Keep, the default, common, even though in this application you’ll only be working with server-side models.

-Right now, we’re going to define properties for the Artists model.
+Right now, we’re going to define properties for the `Artists` model.

 The Artists model has `name`, `popularity`, `genres` and `image` as properties.
 For each of the properties, it will prompt you for the `name`, the `type`, Whether it is `Required` and the default value.
 Use the below structure to fill in the prompts.

+#### Artists

-* Property name: name
-* Property type: string
+* Property name: name Property type: string Required?: Yes
-* Required?: Yes

-* Property name: popularity
-* Property type: number
+* Property name: popularity Property type: number Required?: Yes
-* Required?: Yes

-* Property name: genres
-* Property type: array
-* Type of array item: string
+* Property name: genres Property type: array Type of array item: string Required?: Yes
-* Required?: Yes

-* Property name: image
-* Property type: string
+* Property name: image Property type: string Required?: Yes
-* Required?: Yes

 ![](https://IMAGE_URL_HERE)